 Why Do Dogs Nibble On You?

 Ah, the delightful mystery of why our furry friends nibble on us.
-At Butternut Box, we believe that understanding our canine companions is key to ensuring their well-being and happiness.
-So, let's decode this behaviour together.
+At Butternut Box, we believe that understanding our dog's behaviour is key to ensuring their well-being and happiness.
+So, let's decode this together.

 What Does It Mean When a Dog Nibbles You?